logicalclocks/hops-docs/docs/getting_started/hopsworksai/guides/getting_started_azure.rst

     :align: center
     :figclass: align-center

 The cluster will start.
-This might take a couple of minutes:
+This will take a few minutes:

 .. _booting.png: ../../../_images/booting.png
 .. figure:: ../../../imgs/hopsworksai/booting.png